 - Either select the font from the pop-up window or select the font from the list at the top of the document.

-After completing and proofreading your draft, print your letter (even if you are going to upload it online or email it) to make sure that it is formatted, properly spaced, and looks the way you want.
+After completing and proofreading your draft, print your letter (even if you are going to upload it online or email it) to make sure that it is formatted, properly spaced, and looks the way you want it to.

 Regardless of the font and font size you select, there should be white space at the top, bottom, and sides of your letter.
 You also want to leave some white space between each paragraph, after the body of the letter and before your closing, and between the closing and your signature.
 A squished letter without enough spacing is hard to read.